Living Learning Communities

 Arrupe

-Highlighting the Ignatian roots of the LMU Mission statement, the Arrupe LLC seeks to help students understand and intentionally live out this mission that grounds their education at LMU in creative, practical ways.
+Highlighting the Ignatian roots of the LMU Mission statement, the Arrupe LLC seeks to help students understand and intentionally live out this mission, grounding their education at LMU in creative, practical ways.
 Arrupe provides many opportunities that balance body, mind, heart, and spirit, as well as extracurricular opportunities for students to foster action and reflection in the midst of partnered academic and extracurricular settings facilitated by live-in staff according to Ignatian principles.

-The Gender and Intersectional Leadership Themed Community will aid all students with an interest in developing their understanding of the complex ways gender and identity shape the world around us and our experience of community.
-The program will provide the opportunity for 18 sophomore, junior, and senior LMU students to live together in a housing pod in the Palm Quad community.
+The Gender Inclusive Living Themed Community will aid all students with an interest in developing their understanding of the complex ways gender and identity shape the world around us and our experience of community.
+The program will provide the opportunity for 18 sophomore, junior and senior LMU students to live together in a housing pod in the palm quad community.
 The Theme Community will develop friendships, create student opportunities, and will provide a safe space for students to live comfortably.
 You will get the opportunity to be with this pod interacting in social material together, get to have highlighted resources from multiple admin and faculty, and will have a lovely space to call home.

 Requirements: